 Accommodation: Tourists may put up for the night at the monastery, 12 -15 Yuan a bed, with simple and crude equipment.

 Located in the northern part of the old city of Lhasa, the Klukang Monastery was built in the mid-seventh century.
 It was damaged and rebuilt several times.
-The monastery houses many murals and the statues of Sakyamuni, Maitreya, and others.
+The monastery houses many murals and statues of Sakyamuni, Maitreya, and others.
 The main hall houses a gilded full-length statue of the eight-year-old Sakyamuni brought to Tibet by the Nepalese Princess Bhrikuti.
 The monastery is the location of the Tantric College of the Gelug Sect in Tibet.

 Transport: Walking about 300 meters northward along a slab stone road opposite the Chongsaikang Market in East Beijing Road, one will reach the Klukang Monastery.